Brief biography of Lao Tzu (604 BC. See what “Lao” is in other dictionaries

 • A truly enlightened person never fights.

-• Easily reached agreement is not credible.
+• Easily achieved agreement is not trustworthy.

 • If you lack faith, then existence does not believe in you.